ExpressionEngine/ExpressionEngine-User-Guide/docs/fieldtypes/fluid.md

 ### Add

 A fluid field is initially displayed as a simple dropdown 'Add', populated with the field names assigned to the fluid field.
-When you choose a field from the dropdown, it adds it to the page, maintaing all of the field's settings, instructions and requirements.
+When you choose a field from the dropdown, it adds it to the page, maintaining all of the field's settings, instructions and requirements.

 Fields can be used more than once and in any order.
 They can be re-ordered within the fluid field by dragging up or down.